top of page

 -Brian Mitchell

-MI-FI is another similarly named technology:
+MI-FI technology:

 Further study: